mrif449/tutorial-documentation/Things I Do After Installing Windows 11/README.md

 m.
 VMware Workstation 17 Player: For running multiple OS.

+n.
+Powershell: Because default powershell 2.0 has no good outdated.

 ### 4. I do not like the new context design at all, so I want that back to be default.
 For this, open the terminal and paste this code:

 `reg.exe add "HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}\InprocServer32" /f /ve`